fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

   - `micromagnetic_simulation_scripts/`

-    - `oommf/`

-      `nmag/`

-      These folders contain scripts for both OOMMF and Nmag which implement the simulation setup described in our paper.
-You can run these to re-compute the "raw" data that serves as the basis for our figures.
+    This folder contains scripts for both OOMMF and Nmag which implement the simulation setup for the proposed standard problem described in our paper.
+You can run these scripts to re-compute the "raw" data that serves as the basis for our figures.

   - `postprocessing/`

-    This folder contains a small Python module to facilitate the reading of raw simulation data and plotting of the figures.
+    This folder contains a small Python module to facilitate the reading of raw simulation data in various formats and plotting of the figures.

   - `reproduce_figures.py`

-    A Python script which allows you to conveniently produce the plots for Figures 2-5 from micromagnetic simulation data (both from our reference data and from re-computed data).
+    A Python script which allows you to conveniently produce the plots for figures 2-5 from micromagnetic simulation data (both from our reference data and from re-computed data).

 - `tests/`